 In a large skillet, melt the butter over medium heat.
 Add the onions, and sauté until they are soft, about 4 to 5 minutes.

-2 tablespoon unsalted butter, 1 medium onion
+2 tbsp unsalted butter, 1 medium onion

 Stir in the minced garlic, and sauté for 30 seconds.
 Stir in the green chiles, cumin, chili powder, salt, and pepper.
 Stir and sauté for about 1 to 2 minutes.
 Stir in the chicken until fully coated.
 Remove heat and stir in the cheese until melted.
 Set aside.